PowerCodersOrg/powercoders.org/site/content/city/career-day.md

 ---
-title: Career Day Lausanne
+title: Career Days Lausanne
 image: /img/header_companies_2.jpg
-section_title: Career Day Lausanne
+section_title: Career Days Lausanne
 text: >-
   Do you work for an IT company or an IT department in the Romandie? \